vuestorefront/vue-storefront/packages/core/docs/commercetools/extensions/user-groups.md

 # `User groups` <Badge text="Enterprise" type="info" />

-> This feature is a part of our commercial offering and does not exist in Open Source version of commercetools integration.
+> This feature is a part of our commercial offering and does not exist in the open-source version of commercetools integration.
 Read more about a Vue Storefront Enterprise Cloud [here](https://www.vuestorefront.io/enterprise)

 ## Features

-User groups is the feature commonly used to assign dedicated benefits, such as discounts, price rules, special prices to the specific type of customers, instead of each individual customer separately.
+User groups is a feature commonly used to assign dedicated benefits, such as discounts, price rules, and special prices to the specific type of customers, instead of each individual customer separately.

 ## API